ot4u/String-/README.md

 ![s21_string+](misc/eng/images/s21_stringplus.png)

 1942, late evening, Bletchley Park, Alan Turing's desk.

-For almost a year, a group of smartest mathematicians, linguists, and crossword puzzle enthusiasts has been trying to solve the most difficult problem of deciphering the German Enigma encryption machine, the codes for which change every day, and the number of possible combinations is about two to the power of 64.
-The group often had to come up with different algorithms, and they even developed a special set of keywords and their syntax for the convenience of communication and logging and it’s exactly like the well-known C language in our universe.
+For almost a year, a group of the brightest mathematicians, linguists and crossword puzzle enthusiasts have been trying to solve the most difficult problem of deciphering the German Enigma cipher, whose codes change every day and the number of possible combinations is about two to the power of 64.
+The group often had to come up with different algorithms, and they even developed a special set of keywords and their syntax for ease of communication and logging, which is exactly like the well-known C language in our universe.
 What a remarkable coincidence!
-But there was one difficulty – the Bletchley Park workers had to keep the entire sequence of actions described in this language in their heads.
+But there was a catch - the people at Bletchley Park had to remember the whole sequence of actions described in this language.

-As you walk past Turing's desk, you notice a sheet that says "For letters, punctuation marks, words, and sentences processing".
+As you walk past Turing's desk, you notice a sheet of paper that says "For processing letters, punctuation marks, words and sentences".

-*"What is this, Alan?"* you said to the thoughtful young man standing at the window.
+*"What is this, Alan?"* you asked the thoughtful young man standing at the window.

 *"These are the functions that will make our lives easier!
-You know, deciphering Enigma by brute force…I'd rather marry Joan than we do that.
-Therefore, it seems that we need to keep analysing texts, looking for patterns and coincidences.
-And so, we’ll have to come up with various algorithms related to the processing of that very text and describe them.
-That is why we need a number of functions to help us with that.
+You know, cracking Enigma by brute force… I'd rather marry Joan than do that.
+So it seems we have to keep analysing texts, looking for patterns and coincidences.
+And so we're going to have to come up with different algorithms that are related to the processing of that very text and describe them.
+So we need a set of functions to help us do that.
 I'm working on them now."*

-*"And you do that using our new unified algorithms representing tool?"*
+*"And you are doing this using our new tool for representing unified algorithms?"*

-*"Yes, this is exactly how I do it.
-Where else could we use these functions?"* having said that, Turing looked at you as if you were a narrow minded person.
-You realised it and decided to show off your knowledge of the question:
+*"Yes, that is exactly what I am doing.
+Where else could we use these functions?"* Having said that, Turing looked at you as if you were an idiot.
+You noticed that and decided to show off your knowledge of the question:

 *"You know I think we really need this.
-I just recently learned this "specific language of algorithms transmission"."*
+I just recently learnt this 'specific language of algorithm transfer'."*

 *"Seriously?"* Alan asked with some interest.

 *"Well, yes."*

-After a few seconds, Turing came to a logical conclusion to entrust the job to you:
+After a few seconds, Turing came to the logical conclusion of entrusting you with the job:

 *"Listen, do you want to do it yourself?
-Get some not-so-busy people and go ahead.
-And I'll keep working on my mechanical code-breaking machine."*
+Get some not-so-busy and get on with it.
+And I'll continue to work on my mechanical code-breaking machine.*

 After thinking about it for a few seconds, you decide it's a great idea:

-*"Yes, I’ll do everything in a best possible way!"*
+*"Yes, I'll do everything in the best possible way!"*

 ## Chapter I

 ## Introduction

-In this project you will develop your own implementation of the string.h library in C programming language with some additions (with your own implementation of sprintf and sscanf functions).
-The string.h library is the main C library for string processing.
-As part of the project you’ll work on tasks with string data and consolidate the structured approach.
+In this project you will develop your own implementation of the string.h library in the C programming language with some additions (with your own implementation of the sprintf and sscanf functions).
+The string.h library is the main C library for string handling.
+As part of the project, you'll work on tasks involving string data and consolidate the structured approach.

 ## Chapter II